juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Groups/Groups.md

 - category
 ---
 # Groups
-If the organization exists and is worth mentioning, it should be stored here.
+If an organization or group exists and is worth mentioning, it should be stored here.
 # Folder Organization
 There are six group types accounted for in the templates.
 There is no harm in picking the wrong template initially- it is easy to re-tag an article and edit it to your tastes.
 ### Combat